11 things you need to know about the 70th Berlin Film Festival | DW | 17.02.2020

-New leadership, exciting programming and a Nazi-era related scandal: Get the lowdown on this year's Berlinale, which starts on February 20 and celebrates its 70th anniversary this year.
+New leadership, exciting programming and a Nazi-era related scandal: Get the lowdown on this year's Berlinale, which starts on February 20 and celebrates its 70th edition this year.

 1. New leadership, new ideas